DesignCon is part of the Informa Markets Division of Informa PLC

 • Modeling & Simulation

-• Silicon Photonics passive components such as optical waveguides, transitions, mode converters, phase rotators.
+• Silicon photonics passive components such as optical waveguides, transitions, mode converters, phase rotators

 • Lasers and photo detectors

-• mmWave planar PCB circuits layout, modeling and simulation
+• mmWave planar PCB circuits layout, modeling, and simulation

 • 3D packaging of electro-optical ICs

-• Electro-optic AMI model simulation
+• Electro-optic link simulation including AMI model creation

-• Compliance & measurements
+• Compliance & Measurements

 • Measurement and testing of optical/electrical ICs, transceivers, sensors

-• Measurement and testing of RF/mmWave ICs
+• Measurement and testing of RF/mmWave ICs and antenna in package modules

 • PCB, module, and package processing techniques